 Two of the hottest talent commodities in the marketing realm right now are marketing analytics experts and data scientists.

 It’s easy to understand why: data-based decision making is quickly becoming the status quo for successful marketing operations.
-Our society will have produced a staggering 400 trillion gigabytes of data by 2018, and businesses must be able to handle their share if they expect to grow through the near future.
-As spending on marketing data increases by a substantial 73% over the next three years, how can you be sure you’re getting the most out of your investment?
 The only way is to have the right talent in place through sophisticated marketing analytics recruitment and equipping them with the right tools.

 But for organizations that don’t already have a robust system for gathering, processing, reading and using Big Data, understanding where to start is an intimidating task.